valdadyne/coding-101/README.md

 That's it.
 The browser will then rest waiting the user to request another file to begin everything again.

-**Q2: Mention and briefly detail in your opinio 3 Websites with a good design and 3 websites that completely missed the mark**
+**Q2: Mention and briefly detail in your opinion 3 Websites with a good design and 3 websites that completely missed the mark**